 Sinkholes like this one are not uncommon in Florida.
 Every once in a while, a new story will appear about a large sinkhole opening up in the state and swallowing a house, a car, a driveway, etc. However, even more common than the appearance of these monster sinkholes is the formation of smaller sinkholes in Florida.
 These smaller sinkholes, though perhaps not as scary or news-worthy as their larger counterparts, can still be a danger to your home and family.
 Aside from being able to engulf portions of your house or property, smaller sinkholes can cause serious foundation problems in your home.

-Stories like this one should alert you to how dangerous sinkholes can be – even small sinkholes can grow quickly to become huge issues, and even small sinkholes can lead to foundation failure.
+Stories like this one should alert you to how dangerous sinkholes can be.
+Even small sinkholes can grow quickly and lead to foundation failure.
 Do not hesitate when you see signs of a sinkhole near your Florida home or business.

 Foundation Professionals of Florida Sinkhole Repair

-If you notice depressions in your yard or foundation problems – cracks, settling or sinking, gaps or spaces, sloped or uneven floors, sticking doors or windows – in your home, contact the sinkhole repair experts at Foundation Professionals of Florida today.
+If you have depressions in your yard, or foundation problems – cracks, settling or sinking, gaps or spaces, sloped or uneven floors, sticking doors or windows – in your home, contact us at Foundation Professionals of Florida today.
 Our team will examine your home and property to determine if the damage is the result of sinkhole activity.

-If the problems you are seeing are the result of a sinkhole, we offer a few different options for sinkhole repair.
-The sinkhole likely needs to be filled and the ground around it stabilized.
+If your foundation problems are the result of a sinkhole, we offer a few different options.
+The sinkhole likely needs to be filled, and the ground around it stabilized.
 We utilize cement grouting techniques to fill sinkholes and stabilize the ground around them.
 Sometimes, sinkhole repair merely involves filling in the sinkhole with soil.
 In other cases, if more stabilization is needed, we will use compaction grouting or permeation grouting to pump grout into the sinkhole and stabilize the surrounding soil.
-We are your number one choice for soil stabilization and sinkhole remediation.